Elendev/ElendevWidgetBundle/README.md

 		}
 	}

 The value of widget is by default the tag value.
+Widgets in `widget_directory` sub-directory are instanciated as services and support the `ContainerAwareInterface` interface (container is automatically injected).

 Use Twig's extension widget method
 ---------------------------------